awsdocs/amazon-comprehend-developer-guide/doc_source/what-is.md

 Customize Comprehend for your specific requirements without the skillset required to build machine learning\-based NLP solutions\.
 Using automatic machine learning, or AutoML, Comprehend Custom builds customized NLP models on your behalf, using data you already have\.

-Custom Classification: Create custom document classifiers to organize your documents into your own categories\.
+**Custom Classification** – Create custom document classifiers to organize your documents into your own categories\.
 For each classification label, provide a set of documents that best represent that label and train your classifier on it\.
 Once trained, a classifier can be used on any number of unlabeled document sets\.
 You can use the console for a code\-free experience or install the latest AWS SDK\.
 For more information, see [Custom Classification](how-document-classification.md)\.

-Custom Entities: Create custom entity types that analyze text for your specific terms and noun\-based phrases\.
+**Custom Entities** – Create custom entity types that analyze text for your specific terms and noun\-based phrases\.
 You can train custom entities to extract terms like policy numbers, or phrases that imply a customer escalation\.
 To train the model, you provide a list of the entities and a set of documents that contain them\.
 Once the model is trained, you can submit analysis jobs against it to extract their custom entities\.
 For more information, see [Custom Entity Recognition](custom-entity-recognition.md)\.

 ## Document Clustering \(Topic Modeling\)<a name="how-topics"></a>